 There are many resources to help parents navigate the process of choosing the right San Francisco Unified School District school for each child.

-• SFUSD Office of School/Family Partnership formerly Parent Relations Department offers support and information for parents.
+• SFUSD Office of Family and Community Engagement offers support and information for parents.

-• SFUSD Student Support Services offers school health and wellness, nutrition education, foster youth services, and ExCEL After School Program information.
+• SFUSD Student, family and Community Support Services offers school health and wellness, nutrition education, foster youth services, and ExCEL After School Program information.

 • San Francisco PTA offers support to schools, parents, and youth.

 • SFUSD Lunch Menus: check here for monthly menus in case you lost the copy sent home.

 • Parents for Public Schools San Francisco advocates for schools, parents, and the community.

 • Beyond the Chron School Beat contributor Lisa Schiff offers interesting articles on the public education system.

 Does your child have their immunizations up to date?